Bellin's Revised Map of French Louisiana and Eastern North America

-Scarce large format map of the settled portions of North America, extending from New England and the Great Lakes to Florida and west to the Mississippi River.
+Scarce large-format map of the French, Spanish, and British colonized portions of North America, extending from New England and the Great Lakes to Florida and west to the Mississippi River.

-In 1750 and again in 1755, Bellin significantly revised and updated the map, including significantly improved cartographic detail in the Great Lakes.
-The coverage of the map is also extended further south to show all of Florida.
+Bellin significantly revised and updated the map in 1750 and 1755; his changes are most evident in the improvements made to the Great Lakes region.
+The coverage of the map was also extended to show all of Florida.

 Jacques-Nicolas Bellin (1703-1772) was among the most important mapmakers of the eighteenth century.
 In 1721, at age 18, he was appointed hydrographer (chief cartographer) to the French Navy.
 In August 1741, he became the first Ingénieur de la Marine of the Depot des cartes et plans de la Marine (the French Hydrographic Office) and was named Official Hydrographer of the French King.